-There are two main DUI breath test technologies in common use today, fuel cell and infrared.
+There are two main technologies for DUI breath tests in common use today, fuel cell and infrared.
 Of the two, infrared is most commonly used and generally accepted in the scientific community for use in court.

 In infrared breath testing in DUI cases, a light passed through the sample and then measured.
 Various machines approach this measurement in different ways.
 Infrared light absorption is invisible to the human eye.
 Infrared radiation absorbs alcohol chemicals present in a person's breath at certain wavelengths.
 That absorption rate can be measured and transformed into a BAC (Blood Alcohol Content) reading.